eupnea-project/linux-kernels/kernel-conf-overlays/README.md

 ## storage

-Set storage drivers to be built into the kernel to prevent issues on wake from sleep (kernel cant find rootfs).
+Set storage drivers to be built into the kernel, as they are not in the initramfs.
+If this is not enabled, emmc storage will not be detected on boot -> kernel panic.

 ## strict-devmem